Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: The effects of baryons on dark matter

-As shown in Fig.~\ref{fig:AC}, the semi-empirical model with standard NFW profile, with halo contraction, and with halo expansion are shown by the orange, blue and green dashed curves, respectively.
-The binned values of SPIDER and $\mathrm{ATLAS^{3D}}$~\citep{2014MNRAS.445..115T} data are shown by the red squares with error bars (same as Fig.~\ref{fig:gam_fdm}).
-The mass weighted slope at the effective radius ($R_{1/2}$) versus the central dark matter fraction of the IllustrisTNG ETGs are shown by the colored scattered dots, with the color index indicating the total stellar mass.
+As shown in Fig.~\ref{fig:AC}, the semi-empirical models with standard NFW profile, with halo contraction, and with halo expansion are shown by the orange, blue and green dashed curves, respectively.
+The binned values of SPIDER and $\mathrm{ATLAS^{3D}}$~\citep{2014MNRAS.445..115T} data are shown by the red squares with error bars (same as in Fig.~\ref{fig:gam_fdm}), which have assumed an underlying NFW model for the dark matter profile.
+The mass weighted slope at $R_{\mathrm{eff}}$ versus the central dark matter fraction of the IllustrisTNG ETGs are shown by the colored scattered dots, with the color index indicating the total stellar mass.
 The navy curve and the shaded blue region are the mean and the standard deviation of the IllustrisTNG ETG slope distribution.
 It is obvious that the mean of the IllustrisTNG ETG $\gamma_{\mathrm{mw}}^{\prime}-f_{\mathrm{DM}}$ correlation is in better agreement with the contracted NFW model, which corroborates the steeper dark matter slopes in the IllustrisTNG ETGs aforementioned.
-It is also visible that the IllustrisTNG ETGs with larger stellar mass are less contracted and get closer to the standard NFW model as well as the observation data of SPIDER and $\mathrm{ATLAS^{3D}}$.
-The low mass end of our sample tends to have a steeper mass-weighted slope than the contracted NFW model, indicating a near-adiabatic contraction level.
-Also, a small number of halos are expanded in comparison with the models, which might share a common origin with the overestimation of $R_{1/2}$ in the IllustrisTNG ETGs.
-Thus, the contraction level of the IllustrisTNG ETG dark matter halos is mass dependent.
-Given that the central dark matter fraction ($\lesssim R_{\mathrm{eff}}$) increases with increasing stellar/halo mass in our sample mass range~\citep{2018MNRAS.481.1950L}, we conclude that baryonic processes play a more (less) significant role in the lower (higher) mass IllustrisTNG ETGs, where there is a lower (higher) central dark matter fraction.
+The low mass end of our sample tends to have a steeper mass-weighted slope $\gamma^{\prime}_{\mathrm{mw}}$ that agrees with the contracted NFW model, while the IllustrisTNG ETGs with larger stellar mass agrees better with the standard NFW model as well as the observation data of SPIDER and $\mathrm{ATLAS^{3D}}$~\citep{2014MNRAS.445..115T}.
+This is in line with the anti-correlation of $\Gamma^{\prime}-M_{200}$ in the upper panel of Fig.~\ref{fig:gam_m200_fp}, where the high-mass end has a shallower dark matter inner slope and agrees better with observations compared to the low-mass end.